cedar-policy/rfcs/text/0033-input-versions.md

     }
 }
 ```
 Such annotations could then trigger different application actions, e.g., calling different versions of the Cedar evaluator.
+As a real-world example, the [`go` directive](https://go.dev/ref/mod#go-mod-file-go) in Go-language module metadata is used to select which toolchain to run.

 Versioning is especially useful when the same syntax is interpreted differently in later versions.
 This situation should be (very) rare, though.
 When it happens, the newer parser can warn about the change in syntax, especially in the case of errors that would trigger due to the change.

+Some comments on earlier versions of this RFC suggested that versioning might be most naturally given within a single configuration file that applies to a group of schemas, entity data, policies, etc. rather than associated with individual files.

 ### Change, or drop, the policy annotation format